CoreGaming/java-engine-tech-test/README.md

 ## Notes

-* Don't spend more than 4 hours on this test.
+* Regardless of your progress, do not spend more than 4 hours on this test.
 * If you've added anything you particulary like or consider noteworthy, make sure to point it out to us.

 ### Setup and Details